GregorStallmeister/gregors-picturegallery/README.md

  I'm working here with my own photos, taken seemingly alongside my walks through nature (both are my hobbies).

  The crud functionality I finished within 5,5 days, including all tests with maven CI and SonarQube.
  Security and login with GitHub are finished.
 The user handling is finished.
+Currently I'm working on functionalities to set/unset and see favorites.
  As next step docker deployment to render will follow, so that you can use my app...
  More will follow.
 Stay tuned!